ariard/lightning-rfc/02-peer-protocol.md

 For channels that don't use `option_anchors_zero_fee_htlc_tx`, an increase of the `feerate_per_kw` may trim multiple htlcs from commitment transactions, which could create a large increase in dust exposure.
+If `option_anchors_zero_fee_htlc_tx` has been negotiated, the HTLC feerate is implied to be 0, the checks should still be applied as a node can be exposed due to the sum of the trimmed HTLCs.

 ### Adding an HTLC: `update_add_htlc`